 - Fixtures - This refers to a piece of property that is attached to the premises in a way that to remove it would damage the property.
 Examples of this would be a built-in cabinet, a sink, a toilet or a bath.

 - Chattels -These are personal property, and are considered distinct from the premises in most cases.
 These are things like blinds, curtains, microwaves, desks or white goods such as fridges and washing machines.

 - Leasehold improvements - This is an expense incurred when making a permanent improvement to the premises.
 Leasehold improvements are considered fixed assets, and generally depreciate in value during the course of the lease.

 It's important to note that you will only be able to use the leased property for the purposes dictated by the landlord.
 There will usually be a 'permitted use of premises' clause in the lease that will list these purposes.
 If you wish to use the property for a purpose not dictated in the lease, you must obtain written permission from the landlord.

 In commercial property, rent is usually payable quarterly in advance.
 Common dates for this are 25 March, 24 June, 29 September and 25 December.
 However, as commercial leases are more negotiable than residential ones, it may be possible to agree alternative dates with your landlord.

 Other terms to be aware of include:

-- Base rent.
-This is the minimum - or base - amount of rent payable set out in the lease, and will exlude percentage rents or any other additional operating costs.
+- Base rent - This is the minimum - or base - amount of rent payable set out in the lease, and will exclude percentage rents or any other additional operating costs.

 What you need to know about your deposit